 For a card that comes with an annual fee of just $95, the travel protections that the Chase Sapphire Preferred offers are pretty good…

-The Chase Sapphire Preferred Card can be seen as a “king-maker” card because it turns a number of other good credit cards into truly fantastic, must-have cards.
+The Chase Sapphire Preferred® credit card can be viewed as a “king-maker” card because it turns a number of other good credit cards into truly fantastic, must-have cards.

-In summary, the Chase Sapphire Preferred Card can be paired with a number of no-annual-fee credit cards to offer great all-around earnings for the cardholder (read this review of the Chase Ink Business Cash Card to see how combined with a Sapphire Card, it can earn 5 points/dollar on spending at more places than you may realize.)
+In summary, the Chase Sapphire Preferred® Credit Card can be paired with a number of no-annual-fee credit cards to offer great all-around earnings for the cardholder (read this review of the Chase Ink Business Cash® Card to see how combined with a Sapphire Card, it can earn 5 points/dollar on spending at more places than you may realize.)

-Other Reasons To Like The Chase Sapphire Preferred Card
+Other reasons to love the Chase Sapphire Preferred Card

-- Anecdotally, it’s an easier card to get approved for than the more expensive Chase Sapphire Reserve Card.
+- Anecdotally, it’s an easier card to get approved for than the more expensive Chase Sapphire Reserve® credit card.

 - The fact that the card doesn’t charge foreign transaction fees means that it can be used globally without costing the cardholder anything extra.

-- The DoorDash Dash Pass membership (1 year) that comes with the Chase Sapphire Preferred card means that the delivery service will not charge cardholders a delivery fee and will reduce the service as long as the order being placed is for $12 or more.
+- The DoorDash Dash Pass membership (1 year) that comes with the Chase Sapphire Preferred® Credit Card means that the delivery service will not charge cardholders a delivery fee and will reduce the service as long as the order being placed is for $12 or more.